Countants-Team/Google-app-engine-Python-hello-world-example-using-Eclipse/README.md

 # Google-app-engine-Python-hello-world-example-using-Eclipse
-Step by step process for setup google app engine in eclpise, Run it locally and deploy it to Google App Engine account.
+Step by step process for setup google app engine in eclipse, Run it locally and deploy it to Google App Engine account.

 #### Tools required
 Eclipse with pydev